itsmeradiant/Csharp-alternatives/README.md

 - [LKY_OfficeTools](https://github.com/OdysseusYuan/LKY_OfficeTools) - 一键自动化 下载、安装、激活 Office 的利器。
 - [subtitleedit](https://github.com/SubtitleEdit/subtitleedit) - the subtitle editor :)
 - [ReactiveUI](https://github.com/reactiveui/ReactiveUI) - An advanced, composable, functional reactive model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming.
 ReactiveUI allows you to  abstract mutable state away from your user interfaces, express the idea around a feature in one readable place and improve the testability of your application.
+- [jynew](https://github.com/jynew/jynew) - JinYongLegend-like RPG Game Framework with full Modding support and 10+ hours playable samples of game.
+- [UniTask](https://github.com/Cysharp/UniTask) - Provides an efficient allocation free async/await integration for Unity.
+- [YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader) - Downloads videos and playlists from YouTube
+- [blockchain](https://github.com/dvf/blockchain) - A simple Blockchain in Python
+- [MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material design with an emphasis on ease of use.
+Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.
+- [ailab](https://github.com/microsoft/ailab) - Experience, Learn and Code the latest breakthrough innovations with Microsoft AI

 ## License